fantasyassassin/fantasyassassin.github.io/about.md

 All posts will be short and to the point, so you can quickly and easily get the advice you need.
 No nonsense, just fantasy football. **Time to assassinate our leagues**.

-### About the Author

-This blog is written and maintained by **Sarthak Navjivan**.
-A fantasy football fanatic since the age of 10, he is a high school student with tremendous passions for both sports and numbers, finding fantasy football to be the perfect intersection of the two.
-This blog is his way of sharing his thoughts and strategies with the community.
-You can find out more about Sarthak, [here](http://sarthaknavjivan.me/).

 ### Contact

 Want some personal fantasy football advice?
 Email your situation to [fantasyassassin123@gmail.com](mailto:fantasyassassin123@gmail.com) for some free and friendly help :)